-The value of the Augustin et al. (2005) and similar equations such as the Mejlholm and Dalgaard (2009) equation is that they may provide tools to screen the physico-chemical characteristics from initial production trials for raw milk cheeses.
+Despite this there is still value in the Augustin et al. (2005) and similar equations such as the Mejlholm and Dalgaard (2009) equation as they may provide tools to screen the physicochemical characteristics from initial production trials for raw milk cheeses.
 Probabilities of growth close to 1.0 appear to be supported from the (limited) experimental evidence.
 Further validation would strengthen the conclusion from this preliminary analysis.